FortinetCloudCSE/FortiWeb-Azure-ZTNA-FortiSoar/content/02/2_Task1.md

 #### 1. **EMS Setup and licensing**

-1. RDP to the Windows Server IP address using the all_username and all_password credentials.
+1. RDP to the EMS Server IP address (Terraform output) using the all_username and all_password credentials.

     ![windowsserver1](../images/windowsserver-01.jpg)